katzfuss-group/Vecchia_GPR_var_select/README.md

 For `real_dataset`, the raw data should be first downloaded (e.g., from UCI) to the `data` folder.
 Then, run the corresponding section of `dataset_prep.Rmd` to pre-process the data.
 Finally, change the `datasetName` variable in the `main.Rmd` to run the real-data application study.

+For the `temperature_data`, leading spaces should first be removed with a text editor.

 ## Example